carpentries-incubator/hpc-intro/_episodes/11-connecting.md

 > Protect this key as if it unlocks your front door.
 In many ways, it does.
 {: .caution}

-Regardless of the software or operating system you use, you must choose a strong password or passphrase for your SSH keys.
+Regardless of the software or operating system you use, _please_ choose a strong password or passphrase to act as another layer of protection for your private SSH key.

 > ## Considerations for SSH Key Passwords
 >